 Clean the mushrooms by wiping them with a damp cloth or paper towel, or quickly run them under cold water and use your fingers to gently remove any soil.
 Then, pat them gently with a kitchen or paper towel to dry.

-Cook the mushrooms in a non-stick skillet until all the liquid cooks out and they are golden in spots, about 10-12 minutes.
+Cook the mushrooms in a non-stick skillet until all the liquid cooks out and they are golden in spots (10-12 min.).
 Stir occasionally at first, then more often as the liquid cooks out.

-Don’t over-stir the mushroom rice during the cooking time to avoid sticky, gummy rice.
+Don’t over-stir the rice during the cooking time to avoid it getting gummy.
 Stir it just enough to combine and to ensure it’s not sticking on the bottom.

 Mushroom Rice Pilaf